xaviersolau/BlazorJsonLocalization/README.md

 #### Make sure your Json resources are actually loaded

 Since the Json resources are static assets, they need to be loaded through HTTP to be used in your components.
-Thanks to a cache system, this will occurs only once for each of your components but it may be useful to override the `OnInitializedAsync` method with a `L.LoadAsync()` like this to make sure your refresh your localized text once the localization data are available:
+Thanks to a cache system, this will occur only once for each of your components but it may be useful to override the `OnInitializedAsync` method with a `L.LoadAsync()` like this to make sure your refresh your localized text once the localization data are available: